-Interest income and expense is recognised in the income statement as it accrues, taking into account the effective yield of the asset or an applicable floating rate.
+Interest income and expense is recognised in the profit or loss as it accrues, taking into account the effective yield of the asset or an applicable floating rate.
 Interest income and expense include the amortisation of any discount or premium or other differences between the initial carrying amount of an interest bearing instrument and its amount at maturity calculated on an effective interest rate basis.

-Fee and commission income arises on financial services provided by the Bank and is recognised when the corresponding service is provided.
+Fee and commission income arises on financial services provided by the Bank and is recognised in profit or loss when the corresponding service is provided.